William Strobeck

-William Strobeck (born March 17, 1978) is an American filmmaker, director, videographer, and photographer based out of New York City.
-Strobeck directed the skate videos: cherry (2014), BLESSED (2018), CANDYLAND (2019), STALLION (2021) and PLAY DEAD (2022).
+William Strobeck (born March 17, 1978) is an American filmmaker, director, videographer, and photographer based in New York City.
+Strobeck directed the skate videos cherry (2014), BLESSED (2018), CANDYLAND (2019), STALLION (2021), and PLAY DEAD (2022).

 Early life

 Born in Syracuse, New York to a single mother, Strobeck grew up with his grandmother, mother, and other family members.
-His mother was diagnosed with schizophrenia when Will was growing up which resulted in her not being around for a period.
-Strobeck moved around living with different family members until his mother found proper treatment.
+His mother was diagnosed with schizophrenia when Will was growing up, which resulted in her absence for a time.
+Strobeck moved around, living with different family members, until his mother found proper treatment.
 After receiving treatment and reentering his life, Strobeck's mother encouraged his creativity and freedom.
 Strobeck describes the void left by his mother's partial absence in his childhood as having a strong influence on his creativity.

 Filmmaking

 As a young teenager in the 1990s, Strobeck first started filming his friends outside the Everson Museum of Art in the center of Syracuse.
 At the time, the museum considered skating an art form and allowed the skaters to skate the plaza in front of it.

 In 1996, Strobeck moved to Philadelphia at the age of 17.
 Strobeck filmed skateboarding during the Love Park skate scene from 1997 until 2003.
 As the popularity of the Philadelphia skateboard scene grew, Alien Workshop offered Strobeck a daily retainer to be a skate videographer for the company.
-By 1998, Strobeck had quit community college and doing deliveries to work on the Alien Workshop video Photosynthesis full time.
-In 2004, Strobeck self funded a day in the life film starring Mark Gonzales and Jason Dill, titled DIZZY.
+By 1998, Strobeck had quit community college and was doing deliveries to work on the Alien Workshop video Photosynthesis full time.
+In 2004, Strobeck self-funded a day in the life film starring Mark Gonzales and Jason Dill, titled DIZZY.

-In 2006, Strobeck directed "McBeth - Mark Gonzales" - The Journal, No. 17 - starring Mark Gonzales, running 12 minutes and released with Krooked skateboards.
+In 2006, Strobeck directed McBeth - Mark Gonzales - The Journal, No. 17 - starring Mark Gonzales, running 12 minutes and released with Krooked Skateboards.

-In 2009, Strobeck teamed up with Gonz and Jason Schwartzman to make the video for the track 'Any Fun' by Schwartzman's Coconut Records' solo project.
+In 2009, Strobeck worked with Gonz and Jason Schwartzman on the music video for "Any Fun" by Schwartzman's Coconut Records solo project.

-Strobeck produced a section for TransWorlds 24th video, The Cinematographer Project, released in 2012, featuring Mark Gonzales, Alex Olson, Jake Johnson, Austyn Gillette, Danny Garcia, Dylan Rieder, and Jason Dill.
+Strobeck produced a section for TransWorld's The Cinematographer Project (2012), with Jason Dill, Danny Garcia, Austyn Gillette, Mark Gonzales, Jake Johnson, Alex Olson, and Dylan Rieder.

-In 2012, Strobeck released a short film: "My Lovely Mess," featuring Chris Kennedy, Lizzi Bougatsos, Chloe Sevigny, Lily Ludlow, Stacy Strobeck, Tara Subkoff, David Clark, Alex Olson, Lil' Naomi, and Natasha Lyonne.
+In 2012, Strobeck released a short film, "My Lovely Mess," featuring Chris Kennedy, Lizzi Bougatsos, Chloë Sevigny, Lily Ludlow, Stacy Strobeck, Tara Subkoff, David Clark, Alex Olson, Lil' Naomi, and Natasha Lyonne.
 "My Lovely Mess" was described by one reviewer as "haunting but often very funny."